Skip to main content

 At the federal district court level, Illinois is divided into three districts: Northern, Central, and Southern.

-Illinois has three judicial vacancies
+Illinois has two judicial vacancies

 Image